 3) Adjust Lux setting

-Another cool thing you can do on Instagram is adjust the Lux setting for your image.
+Another cool thing you can do on Instagram is to adjust the Lux setting for your image.
 It makes your photos more vibrant, and brings out the smaller details.
 This feature is particularly useful for underexposed images.

 To turn on the Lux setting, tap on the sun icon above your image after you’ve added your filter.